archway, harringay, highgate, hornsey, muswell hill & turnpike lane

 There are a number of tree lined roads consisting of large Edwardian houses, with some of the most desirable homes situated on the roads around Alexandra Park Road and Cranley Gardens.

-Muswell Hill is not directly served by a Tube or train station, but there is excellent bus services into central London, while Highgate and East Finchley Tube stations (both Northern Line, Zone 3), are both only a short bus ride away.
+Muswell Hill benefits from excellent bus services into central London, while Highgate and East Finchley Tube stations (both Northern Line, Zone 3), are both only a short bus ride away.

 TURNPIKE LANE, N8